RuijieZhu94/ruijiezhu/_pages/about.md

 <div style="border: 1px solid #ddd; padding: 10px; height: 200px; overflow-y: scroll;">
   <ul>
     <li>Sep.
-2024: Two paper MotionGS and DN-4DGS were accepted by NeurIPS 2024.</li>
+2024: Two papers MotionGS and DN-4DGS were accepted by NeurIPS 2024.</li>
     <li>Sep.
 2024: <a href="https://arxiv.org/abs/2409.02494">Plane2Depth</a> was released on arXiv.</li>
     <li>Jul.
 2024: <a href="https://ruijiezhu94.github.io/ScaleDepth">ScaleDepth</a> was released on arXiv.</li>
     <li>Dec.
 2023: <a href="https://arxiv.org/abs/2312.09527">TI-Face</a> was released on arXiv.</li>